-Murmura Chikki- Easy and quick recipe to make Rice crispy brittle
+Murmura Chikki- Easy and quick recipe to make Rice crispy brittle-With Just 2 Ingredient

-The Sankranti day is celebrated with lots of fun, Kite flying ,making Posh vada ,khichdi ,rebri , gajak and chikkis are associated with this festivals.In my community eating khichdi is a must on Sankranti and giving raw daal and rice for making Khichdi to poor and needy is also considered auspicious on Sankranti day.
+The Sankranti day is celebrated with lots of fun, Kite flying ,making Posh vada ,khichdi ,rebri , gajak and chikkis are associated with this festivals.In my community eating khichdi is a must on Sankranti .
+GIving raw daal and rice for making Khichdi to poor and needy is also considered auspicious on Sankranti day.

 Do check these recipes to try on Sankranti-